Swabbing Operations

 Potential Hazards

-• pinching fingers between swab assembly and lubricator when changing swab cups or mandrels
+- Pinch points: Fingers and hands can get pinched between the swab assembly and lubricator when changing out swab cups or mandrels.

 We will take a closer look at the possible solutions involving hazards in swabbing operations in the next section.